Geoscience research on RSV Nuyina

 - A multi-purpose overhead crane that can move equipment around the aft deck and deploy the cradle and corer directly over the stern of the ship.

 - Side towing booms that can tow equipment such as a seismic hydrophone array.
 These arrays emit sound that penetrates beneath sediment layers, to study the structure of the bedrock below.

 - A matrix of points on the aft deck to secure bespoke containers and equipment, such as winches and deployment systems for international geoscience projects.

 - Support for 14 science containers, eight with comprehensive scientific services including different water supplies, power, refrigeration, alarms and network connections.
 Two container locations will support high powered seismic compressors.

-- Multiple high power electrical outlets for powering additional winches and deployment systems such as remote seafloor rock drills, used to collect rock samples, and robotic drill rigs to obtain samples over 100 metres into the sea floor.
+- Multiple high power electrical outlets for powering additional winches and deployment systems such as remote seabed rock drills, used to collect rock samples, and robotic drill rigs to obtain samples over 100 metres into the seabed.

 - The moon pool can be used to deploy equipment when in heavy ice, potentially allowing rock or sediment sampling in areas most ships can’t access.

 - Access to the science tender for habitat mapping, charting and sub-bottom profiling.

 - Access to high speed optical cable data transfer from deep sea towed bodies, dredges and sledges, allowing real time video and acoustic information.